talent-plan/tinysql/courses/proj2-README-en.md

 make
 ```

-and the tinysql parser generation can be completed.
+Then the tinysql parser can be generated.
 This command includes checking the format of parser.y and automatically organizing the format.
-If an error related to the format occurs, make needs to be executed again.
+If an error related to the format occurs, you need to execute the `make` command again.
-then

 ```bash
 cd ..
 make test-proj2
 ```
 Execute tests

-## Rating
+## Grading

-Pass `TestDMLStmt` for a perfect score.
+Pass the test `TestDMLStmt`.

 ## References